Baghi (Islam): In jurisprudence

-Difference with kharijites
+Difference with the Kharijites

 According to Abdul Karim bin Abdullah Al-Khudair, the Khawarij are a sect that emerged during the time of Ali ibn Abi Talib, who declare those who commit major sins as unbelievers and those in authority as unbelievers, based on this opinion, the disagreement over declaring them unbelievers is well known among scholars; and as for baghi, they are not considered unbelievers, but rather they rebel against the leaders based on an interpretation that they consider permissible; thus, they are not considered unbelievers by consensus, but they must be fought and restrained until they return, when they return, when they return, then it is obligatory to refrain from fighting them.

-In Iranian Law
+In Iranian law

 In the Islamic Penal Code of Iran (2013), armed rebellion against the government and the foundations of the Islamic Republic of Iran is categorized as a hudud offense under the title of "baghi."
 Articles 287 and 288 of the Code prescribe execution or, under specific conditions, ta'zir imprisonment.